microchip-pic-avr-examples/pic18f47q10-crc-with-memory-scanner/README.md

 *  **Add peripherals to the project**

-Add CRC, EUSART2, TMR0 and MEMORY peripherals to the project.
+Add CRC, UART2, TMR0 and NVM peripherals to the project.

 Make sure to add peripherals present under "Drivers" dropdown menu in "Device Resources" tab.